 Arkhangelsk phone code - +7 8182.
 Postal codes - 163000-163072.

 Archangel Michael Monastery was built in the North Dvina River estuary by Novgorod state people in the 12th century.
 That time the most important trade center of the region was Kholmogory settlement located in the place where the Dvina and the Pinega rivers meet.
-The region was conquered by Moscow state Tsar Ivan III in 1478.
+The region was conquered by the Moscow state Tsar Ivan III in 1478.

 State shipyard was built in Arkhangelsk town by the order of Peter the Great in 1693.
 The main problem was that Arkhangelsk port was under ice cover for about five months every year.
 That’s why Peter the Great organized a military campaign against Sweden army in the Baltic Sea area.